-Jesus images in contemporary Christian art, usually make me cringe, for their excessive use.
+Jesus images in contemporary Christian art usually make me cringe for their excessive, almost clip art like use.

-However, the popularity of Jesus images simply cannot be denied.
-His face is recognizable, no matter which part of the world you hail from.
-I recognize that by utilizing that familiarity, ideas and concepts can be communicated, which would be impossible without the ever-present Jesus image.
+However, their popularity simply cannot be denied.
+His face is recognizable no matter which part of the world you hail from.
+I recognize that by utilizing that familiarity, ideas and concepts can be communicated, which would otherwise be impossible.

 There is an interesting history to the familiar Jesus image.
-The much-venerated Shroud of Turin, which was purported to have wrapped the body of Jesus at his death, carried an imprint of His face.
-It is dated to around 30AD, and it bears all the markings consistent with what could perhaps be the crucified body of Jesus.
-This shroud has been exhaustively examined and tested.
+The much-venerated Shroud of Turin carried an imprint of His face.
+It is dated to around 30AD, (a dating that is disputed by some).
+It bears all the markings consistent with what could perhaps be the shroud that wrapped the crucified body of Jesus.
+It has been exhaustively examined and tested.
 Somehow it maintains its mystery.
-I am not declaring, or denying, its authenticity.
+I am not declaring or denying its authenticity.

-What I do know, is that this early impression on the shroud, does indeed indicate someone with a face that is similar to today’s familiar, bearded Jesus image.
+This early impression on the shroud, does indeed indicate someone with a face that is similar to today’s familiar bearded Jesus image.

 I prayed "God please show me what you want me to do...I think I know, but I need you to be clear!
 I need absolute confirmation.
 I want to know without a doubt, so please open the doors that need to be opened, and shut those that need to be shut."

-A day or 2 after being laid off, my phone rang.
+A day or two after being laid off my phone rang.
 It was my friend Kae, who used to serve with the youth worship team at St. Matthew's in Burleson, Texas.
-She mentioned my name to her pastor, who was leading a youth retreat in Oklahoma the coming weekend.
+She mentioned my name to her pastor who was leading a youth retreat in Oklahoma the coming weekend.
 They wanted me to come paint Saturday and Sunday!
 That was the confirmation that I needed.
 God was showing me that this is what he had planned for me all along.
 Amen!